Climate Science for Beginners

 A toolkit for engaging the British public on climate change

-Britain Talks Climate is an evidence-based toolkit designed to support any organisation that wants to engage the British public on climate change.
+An evidence-based toolkit designed to support any organisation that wants to engage the British public on climate change.
 It makes clear that there is currently no ‘culture war’ on climate change in Britain.
 But building narratives that resonate with a diverse range of values and everyday concerns is critical for the long-term goal of deepening public engagement – and keeping it there.

 The research included a survey of: